Betty Gabriel: Career

 After doing a bit of theater at Iowa State University, Gabriel got her start working as an actress and dancer in Chicago theater, first as part of her further studies, and then in various productions.
 Gabriel's first film role was in the 2011 drama In Memoriam.
 She began her career as a television actress with minor recurring roles in Good Girls Revolt and Westworld before landing her first major film role in the 2016 horror sequel The Purge: Election Year.
-Gabriel's character allows viewers to consider whether "the American dream" has become "the American nightmare" for many African-Americans, much as in her 2017 film Get Out.

 Gabriel was on vacation when she was invited to audition for Get Out.
+Her character allows viewers to consider whether "the American dream" has become "the American nightmare" for many African-Americans.
 To prepare for the role, Gabriel watched the TEDx talk of Martin Pistorius to get insight into the feeling of being trapped inside one's own body.
 She also watched Bride of Frankenstein and talked to her own grandmother, who was raised in Alabama, about racial tensions from her era.
-The film was a critical and commercial success, and Gabriel earned critical acclaim for her performance.
-Her role was discussed as a contender for Best Supporting Actress for the 2018 Academy Awards by Variety and The New York Times.
-The New York Times cited her role as Georgina as one of the best performances of 2017.
+Get Out was a critical and commercial success, and her performance was discussed as a contender for Best Supporting Actress for the 2018 Academy Awards by Variety and The New York Times; the latter publication cited her work among of the best performances of the year.

-Gabriel starred opposite Logan Marshall-Green in the sci-fi action horror film Upgrade (2018), written and directed by Leigh Whannell, and shot on location in Melbourne, Australia.
 In 2017, Gabriel joined the cast of Westworld as the character Maling.
 In February 2018, it was announced she would join the second season of Counterpart playing an FBI agent.
+She also starred opposite Logan Marshall-Green in the sci-fi action horror film Upgrade (2018), written and directed by Leigh Whannell, and shot on location in Melbourne, Australia.

 In March 2021, Gabriel had a role in the animated horror film The Spine of Night, written and directed by Philip Gelatt and Morgan Galen King.
 Later in August 2021, she continued her career in the horror genre by playing the role of Sophie Brewer in the Netflix miniseries Clickbait (2021), co-written by Christian White and Tony Ayres, and despite the miniseries receiving a 59% on Rotten Tomatoes, it received 1.46 billion minutes of watchtime in one week following its debut.

 Gabriel also appeared in the Apple TV+ limited series Manhunt, as well as having a recurring role in the TV series Jack Ryan for its third season in 2022.